k12345663/studio/PROJECT_REPORT.md

 ## 1. Overview

 RecruTake is a Next.js web application designed to assist recruiters and hiring managers by leveraging AI to generate and customize comprehensive interview kits.
-Users can input a job description by pasting text, and optionally provide a candidate's resume (pasted text, including project details) and additional context about the target candidate's experience level (e.g., years of experience, current role, past tech stack).
-The application will then produce a structured set of competencies, interview questions (categorized as Technical or Non-Technical, and directly derived from analyzing the resume's projects/skills and JD requirements), model answers (formatted as 3-4 concise, judgeable bullet points explicitly referencing JD/resume/projects/context, serving as general examples of strong answers), a 5-level difficulty rating ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master'), estimated answering times (auto-suggested based on difficulty: 2/4/6/8/10 mins), and a weighted scoring rubric that is contextually derived from the job details and candidate profile (referencing key phrases from JD/resume/projects/context for comprehensive evaluation).
+Users can input a job description by pasting text, and optionally provide a candidate's resume (pasted text, including project details, tech stack, goals, accomplishments, challenges, and past work experiences) and additional context about the target candidate's experience level (e.g., years of experience, current role, past tech stack).
+The application will then produce a structured set of competencies, interview questions (categorized as Technical or Non-Technical, and directly derived from analyzing the resume's projects/skills/past experiences including tech stack, goals, accomplishments, challenges, and JD requirements; includes a tailored "Tell me about yourself" question if resume provided), model answers (formatted as 3-4 concise, judgeable bullet points explicitly referencing JD/resume/projects/context, serving as general examples of strong answers that consider candidate's work and past experiences; for "Tell me about yourself", model answer guides on resume-specific points), a 5-level difficulty rating ('Naive', 'Beginner', 'Intermediate', 'Expert', 'Master'), estimated answering times (auto-suggested based on difficulty: 2/4/6/8/10 mins), and a weighted scoring rubric that is contextually derived from the job details and candidate profile (referencing key phrases from JD/resume/projects/context, including specific project details and past work experiences, for comprehensive evaluation).
 Users can then edit this kit, including question category, difficulty, time, and content, and have the AI refine their changes.
 Panelists can use a 1-10 score slider for each question.

 ## 2. Tech Stack